numba/numba/docs/source/cuda-reference/kernel.rst

    Returns the 16-bit floating point result of the multiplication.

+.. function:: numba.cuda.fp16.hdiv (a, b)

+   Perform the divide operation ``a / b`` on 16-bit floating point arguments in round to nearest mode.

+   Returns the 16-bit floating point result of the division.

 .. function:: numba.cuda.fp16.hneg (a)

    Perform the negation operation ``-a`` on the 16-bit floating point argument.